Berry Phase and Quantum Oscillation from Multi-orbital Coadjoint-orbit Bosonization

-where $\bm v =\nabla_{\vk}\epsilon$.
+where $\bm v =\partial_{\vk}\epsilon$ {and $\partial_{\vk}f$ is taken with $\ve{X}$ fixed}.
 This is precisely the collisionless Boltzmann equation in the presence of Berry curvature and magnetic field.
-The $1+B\Omega$ factor was first obtained from wave packets~\cite{xiao-shi-niu}, and has been shown to follow from band projection~\cite{shindou-balents-2006,shindou-balents-2008,wong-tserkovnyak,Wickles-2013}, although as can be seen in \cite{SM}, our derivation using $(\vR, \vk)$ coordinates is significantly more straightforward.
+The $1+B\Omega$ factor was first obtained from wavepackets~\cite{xiao-shi-niu}, and has been shown to follow from band projection~\cite{shindou-balents-2006,shindou-balents-2008,wong-tserkovnyak,Wickles-2013}, although as can be seen in \cite{SM}, our derivation using $(\vR, \vk)$ coordinates is significantly more straightforward.

 The phase-space field can be expressed as $U(\vR, \vk)=\exp({i} \phi(\vR,\vk))$, where $\phi\simeq \phi+2\pi$ is a real compact field.
-We expand the effective action up to quadratic order in $\phi$, and drop terms that are also higher-order in $B$.
+We expand the effective action up to quadratic order in $\phi$, and drop higher-order terms, which are irrelevant perturbations.
 When $\phi$ is single-valued, the quadratic action in the weak field limit reads